-The most common type of arthritis is osteoarthritis and typically it only affects older people.
+The most common type of arthritis is osteoarthritis, and typically it only affects older people.

 Osteoarthritis has a negative effect on cartilage which is the hard but slippery tissue that covers the ends of bones at the location they meet to form a joint.
 Bones glide over one another because of healthy cartilage.
 The ends of bones are covered by smooth cartilage in a healthy joint.
 Together, they are protected by a joint capsule lined with a synovial membrane that produces synovial fluid.
-Cartilage, muscles, and connective tissue are protected by the joint capsule as well as the synovial fluid.
+Cartilage, muscles, and connective tissue are protected by the joint capsule and the synovial fluid.

 The surface layer of cartilage breaks down and wears away in osteoarthritis.
 Osteoarthritis also leads to an increase in synovial fluid and growth of spurs out from the edge of the bone.
-As a result of this, bones under the cartilage begin to rub together, causing pain, swelling, and decreased joint motion.
-The end result is that the joint feels stiff and sore.
+Because of this, bones under the cartilage rub together, causing pain, swelling and decreased joint motion.
+The result is that the joint feels stiff and sore.

 (article continues below the video)